ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/_review.md

             - "all two above"
         correct_answer: 3
         explanation: >
             The easiest way to gain performance is to use the latest version of GCC.
-Aside from that, the flag -mcpu, 03, and flto can be used to potentially gain additional performance.
+Aside from that, the flag -mcpu and -flto can be used to potentially gain additional performance.